 Dry Type Station Service Transformers

 These electrical Transformers are best suitable for indoor station service applications where you will install your station service transformer inside a building or inside an enclosure.
-These transformers should only be used for station service applications where there is a low risk of fire.
+These transformers should only be used for station service applications where fire risk is minimal.

 These dry type station service transformers need less maintenance; however, they have limited power capacity and cannot be recommended for high power and large electrical power generating plants or substations.